 Cultural District: Well-recognized, labeled areas of a city in which a high concentration of arts and cultural facilities and programs serve as the main anchor of attraction.
-See Pages 290, 304

 Density: The number of residential dwelling units per acre of land.
-See Pages 82, 116, 119, 158, 160, 188, 212, 224, 242, 396

 Easement: The right to use property owned by another for specific purposes, such as access to another piece of property, conveyance of stormwater, or transmission of electricity or gas.

-See Pages 150, 151, 248, 254, 260, 280, 335, 354 Environmental Enhancement areas: Properties that either already offer ecological benefits or should be improved to do so, but are not appropriate to serve as active parkland.
-See Pages 151, 262, 324, 354
+Environmental Enhancement areas: Properties that either already offer ecological benefits or should be improved to do so, but are not appropriate to serve as active parkland.

 Environmental Justice: The practice of redressing inequitable distributions of environmental burdens (pollution, industry, landfills, freeways, etc.) and access to environmental benefits (clean air and water, parks and open space, etc.) in decision-making.
-See Pages 333, 334

-Equity: (1) The quality of being impartial and fair; (2) the value of property or an investment.
-See Pages 16, 66, 90, 92, 94, 95, 152, 155, 188, 194, 206, 207, 242, 252, 279, 281, 289, 350, and Appendix A
+Equity: (1) The quality of being impartial and fair; (2) the money value of property or an investment.

 Fair Housing Act: Federal legislation adopted in 1968 that prohibits discrimination by direct providers of housing, such as landlords and real estate companies as well as other entities, such as municipalities, banks or other lending institutions and homeowners insurance companies.
-See Pages 152, 160, and Appendix L

 Floor Area Ratio: The ratio of gross floor space on a property to the lot area of that property.
-See Page 163

 Food Desert: An area in which there are no nearby accessible and affordable places to by fresh and healthy food.
-See Pages 180, 342, 344, 353

-Form-Based Zoning: A method of regulating development to achieve a specific urban form.
-Form-Based Zoning focuses on the physical dimensions and design of buildings and public spaces, rather than the land uses that occur within those buildings and spaces.
-See Pages 136 - 139, 394 - 401
+Form based zoning (form based codes): A method of regulating development to achieve a specific urban form.
+Form-based codes focus on the physical dimensions and design of buildings and public spaces, rather than the land uses that occur within those buildings and spaces.